ethancychen/GoogleFormProject/README.md

 # GoogleFormProject

-Based on Google App APIs
+Using Google App Script

+The reset.gs does:
+Preference setting and progress reset.

 The makeform.gs does:
-Given a form( say form "Ori" ), create multiple form based on responses in "Ori".
+1.Given a form( say form "Ori" ), create multiple form based on the responses in "Ori".
+2.Creat "fake" reponses to the forms created.
+3.Summarize the URLs for the forms into a Spreadsheet.

 THe collect.gs does:
-Collect all the forms'(including "Ori") response and put them into a single worksheet in a spreadsheet.
+1.Collect all the forms'(including "Ori") responses and cacluate the scores based on some criteria 2.Put them into a new single worksheet in the spreadsheet.

+All these scripts support interrupt-resuming.
+That is, the excuting would stop when elpased time near the quota for the single execution quota announced by Google.
+After a couple of seconds the service would carry on the execution from the progress that it drop out last time.